KQM-git/TCL/enemy-data/abyss-order/abyss-mage.md

 ![](../../../.gitbook/assets/enemy/abyss/Enemy_Electro_Abyss_Mage_Icon.webp)

-While studying at the Academia, researcher Alva Nicolai once conducted a systematic study of the Electro model used by the Electro Abyss Mage and came up with a theoretical weapon known as the Nicolai Coil.
+While studying at the Akademiya, researcher Alva Nicolai once conducted a systematic study of the Electro model used by the Electro Abyss Mage and came up with a theoretical weapon known as the Nicolai Coil.
 But it has yet to be put into practice.
 Some said his research materials were eaten during the flood of fungi.

 ## Shield
 | Elemental Source | Gauge Units Required |